- UCAS code

 Teaching is mainly through lectures.
 But, this Psychology degree also includes lots of tutorials, which means that you can really get to know our staff.
 Assessment is a mixture of coursework and exams.

-BSc Psychology at Heriot-Watt University is accredited by the British Psychological Society (BPS) and qualifies Honours students for graduate registration with the Society.
-This is required for those wishing to take professional courses and qualify as professional psychologists (e.g. clinical, forensic, occupational or educational psychologists).
+BSc Psychology at Heriot-Watt University’s Edinburgh campus is accredited by the British Psychological Society (BPS) and qualifies Honours students for graduate registration with the Society.
+This is required for those wishing to take professional courses and qualify as professional psychologists (e.g. clinical, forensic, occupational or educational psychologists) in the UK.

 Find out more about Graduate Basis for Chartered Membership (GBC) of the British Psychological Society.